 A fantastic feature of Retrospect is the backwards support.
 You can run the latest Retrospect server on Mac OSX all the way back to 10.3.
 Panther, for crying out loud!
 (That’s what they say on the site, but somewhere in the documentation they say that you need 10.5, so I don’t know which one is right.
 In any case, impressive.)

 You can run clients on the same range of OSX, plus on Windows back to XP, and an assorted number of Linux versions.
 I’m running the Retrospect server on a Mac Pro 2008 on OSX 10.10, which is the latest version this machine supports.
+(Update: no it isn’t, it’s 10.11.
+Updated it to that, now.)
 No problems.
 We’re clearly not into the average consumer business frame of mind, here.

 I’m not going to go into all the features you have in Retrospect, their site covers that comprehensively.
 I’d recommend downloading a trial; you get an ample 45 days to try it all out with unlimited clients.